bogdandobak/Miami/README.md

 * Fork and clone this repository
 * Run `npm install` in your terminal
-* Run `npm start` to start local server
+* Run `npm start` to start a local server

 ## Troubleshooting

-Any advise for common problems or issues.
+Any advice for common problems or issues.
 For any contributing or problem solving you could find me [here](https://www.linkedin.com/in/bohdan-dobak-6a31a7198/)